stanfordLINQS/SQcircuit/README.md

 * [Qubit protected by two Cooper-pair tunneling](https://github.com/stanfordLINQS/SQcircuit/blob/main/examples/twoCPB.ipynb):
 [Smith2020](https://doi-org.stanford.idm.oclc.org/10.1038/s41534-019-0231-2)
 designed a qubit that is protected by two Cooper-pair tunneling.
-We reproduced the main results of the paper such as energy spectrum, wavefunctions, and matrix elements.
+We reproduced the main results of the paper such as energy spectrum, wavefunctions, and matrix elements by use of SQcircuit.

 ## Contribution
 You are very welcome to contribute to SQcircuit development by forking this repository and sending pull requests,